13 Foods Women Should Never Eat

 Some of these foods are known hormone disruptors, while others could increase your chance of developing a chronic disease.
-And if you’re trying to get pregnant or are breastfeeding, there are some major no-nos on the list.
+And if you're trying to get pregnant or are breastfeeding, there are some major no-nos on the list.
 Whether these foods mess with your fertility or put you at risk for weight gain and heart disease, these are some of the most unhealthy options that should never be on your plate.
-If you’re looking for what you should be eating, check out our 50 Best Foods for Women.
+Basically, these are the worst foods for women you're going to want to avoid.
+If you're looking for what you should be eating, make sure you check out the 50 Best Foods for Women.

 If You're Trying to Conceive